September 1, 1969, Berkshire UFO incident: UFO Monument Park

-A park was founded in 2015 on the banks of the Housatonic River by the town of Sheffield where Thom Reed's off-world incident occurred to commemorate the incident.
-A 5,000 pound granite monument was placed in the park from 2015 until 2019, when it was replaced by a sign which reads "On behalf of the citizens of Commonwealth of Massachusetts, I am pleased to confer upon you this Governor's citation in recognition of the off-world incident on September 1, 1969, which engaged the Reed family, which has been established.
+To commemorate the incident, a park was founded in 2015 on the banks of the Housatonic River by the town of Sheffield where Thom Reed's encounter is claimed to have occurred.
+A 5000 lb granite monument was placed in the park from 2015 until 2019, when it was replaced by a sign which reads:

+"On behalf of the citizens of Commonwealth of Massachusetts, I am pleased to confer upon you this Governor's citation in recognition of the off-world incident on September 1, 1969, which engaged the Reed family, which has been established.
 Your dedicated service to this incident was factually upheld, founded, and deemed historically significant and true by means of Massachusetts historians.
 The records highlighting the historic event are now officially part of the Great Barrington, MA Historical Society's collection and your recent induction into Massachusetts history."

 The plaque was signed in error by then-Governor Charlie Baker after a persistent Reed asked the governor's staff to put Baker's signature on it, a Baker spokesman said.
 The Town of Sheffield has been involved in a dispute with a private landowner near the park over the location and return of the granite monument for several years.